ruanbekker/ruan-dot-dev/exampleSite/content/about.md

 slug = "about"
 +++

 Hello!
-My name is Ruan Bekker, I currently work as a DevOps Engineer for **[Techno Ponies](https://za.linkedin.com/company/technoponies)**
+My name is Ruan Bekker, I currently work as a DevOps Engineer for **[Bloqtech Solutions](https://www.linkedin.com/company/bloqtech/)**, specializing in the blockchain industry.

 ## Me